janeczku/docker-machine-vultr/Readme.md

  - `--vultr-snapshot-id`: Using snapshot to create host.
  - `--vultr-api-endpoint`: Override default Vultr API endpoint URL.

-If the OS ID is not specified, the driver defaults to using [RancherOS](http://rancher.com/rancher-os/) as operating system for the instance.
+If the OS ID is not specified, [RancherOS](http://rancher.com/rancher-os/) will be used as operating system for the instance.
-A particular RancherOS version can be selected using the `--vultr-ros-version` flag.
+In that case the SSH user is set to `rancher`.
+You can select a specific RancherOS version by specifying the `--vultr-ros-version` flag.

 ### PXE deployment
-You can boot a custom OS using a PXE boot script that you created in your Vultr account panel by supplying it's ID with the `--vultr-pxe-script` flag and setting `--vultr-os-id` to `159`.
+You can boot a custom OS using a PXE boot script that you created in your Vultr account panel by passing it's ID with the `--vultr-pxe-script` flag and setting `--vultr-os-id` to `159`.
-The operating system must support Cloud-init and be configured to use the `ec2` datasource type.
+The operating system must support cloud-init and be configured to use the `ec2` datasource type.

  Environment variables and default values: